jessegall/php-data-container/README.md

 $instanceOne->container($array);
 $instanceTwo->container($array);

-# Changing any value on the array will also change the data in the data containers
+# Changing any value in the array will also change the data in the data containers

 $array['property'] = 'new value';
 $instanceOne->getProperty(); // 'new value'